Expecticament/HelpfulCommands/docs/commands.md

     ```

     ??? abstract "Parameters"
         `newName`: new name for the item.
-If not specified, a set custom name will be removed.
+If not specified, a set custom name will be removed

 #### /repair
 <div class="hc-mic-holder">